Computer Science Major & Courses

 Options in Computer Science

-Students may opt to pursue degrees with special honors and honors programs, specialize in teaching in computer science (option 5) and pursue an integrated program to secure both bachelor’s and master’s degrees in five years (option 4).
+Students may opt to pursue degrees with special honors and honors programs, minor in robotics, specialize in teaching in computer science (option 5) and pursue an integrated program to secure both bachelor’s and master’s degrees in five years (option 4).
 To learn more, please see All Undergraduate Programs.

 Learn more about our undergraduate program